Sarah Miller Boelts, professor of Spanish

 Welcome!
 You’ll likely find me in courses such as Composition, Literacy, and Service Learning.
 I’m a firm believer that writing as a process is as much about learning to discover our questions and ideas as it is about demonstrating them through texts.
 To that end, I encourage writing that represents students’ interests and ideas rather than prescribing topics for them.
 I also find that encouraging writing in multiple forms and genres and for multiple audiences challenges not only our assumptions about what writing can be, but who we are as writers.
 Outside of the classroom I’m an eccentric pop-culture fiend, dividing my time between books, movies, music, and video games (all of which are also scholarly interests for me).
 Outside of work, I spend my time with my wife and daughter searching for exciting and fun places to eat, shop, and experience new things in the Des Moines area.

-Dr. Brittany Cottrill, assistant professor of English, Director of the GV Writing Center, Co-director of New Student Seminar
+Dr. Brittany Cottrill, associate professor of English, Coordinator of Core Seminar 1

 Hello!
 I have been at Grand View since 2010 and I teach a variety of writing classes, including First-Year Composition, New Media, and Advanced Composition.
-I also teach a New Student Seminar course and am the director of the Writing Center.
+I also teach the first-year seminar.
 My goal is to help students realize the role that writing plays in their lives as students, employees, and citizens.
 When I'm not in the classroom I love to travel, watch zombie movies, and explore new parks with my dog.

 Dr. Kevin Gannon, professor of history